WHAT IS IT?

 Testing for Chlamydia is done in a doctor or nurse’s office/clinic with a sample of urine or with a swab of the cervix, urethra, vagina, rectum, nose, throat, and eyes (depending on where the infection is thought to be).

-At HSHC, we routinely swab for gonorrhea when we do a Pap test, but this is not necessarily done at other clinics.
+At HSHC, we routinely swab for chlamydia when we do a Pap test, but this is not necessarily done at other clinics.
 Outside of our clinic, always ask for STI swabs to be done if you want them taken during a Pap test.

 A blood test is used for infants less than 3 months of age.